-To kick off Black History Month, we’re celebrating Black female entrepreneurs who are true examples of resilience.
+For Black History Month, we’re celebrating Black female entrepreneurs who are true examples of resilience and innovation.

 As Black History Month gets underway, get motivated by these powerful words from Black women leaders and trailblazers.

 Have no fear – Shequeta Smith is here!
 The founder of Shero Comics aims to bring better representation to comic books, games and more.

 Longtime trustee Ronda Stryker has just gifted Spelman College the largest single HBCU donation in history.

 Ayo Edebiri, Quinta Brunson and Niecy Nash-Betts have been wow-ing us with their wits and talents for years.
 At the 2024 Emmy Awards, they were rightfully recognized.

 Here’s how she’s paving the way for Black women in a field where they make up less than one percent.

 It was the biggest debut ever for a Black woman director.
 Compared to other Marvel superhero films, however, it flopped – and there may be ugly forces at play.